James-TYQ/MTDEval/README.md

 <p></p>
 </div>

-**MTDEval** is a cutting-edge LLM Judge designed for assessing the quality of large language model (LLM) outputs.
-Unlike traditional evaluators with fixed dimensions, SaMer dynamically identifies and prioritizes relevant evaluation criteria based on the query context.
-By leveraging a large-scale dataset of fine-grained preferences across diverse scenarios, it provides interpretable, multi-dimensional evaluations, balancing both overall and detailed scoring.
-SaMer's flexibility and robustness make it a versatile tool for improving LLM performance in various real-world applications.
+**MTDEval** is a lightweight open-source evaluator that can efficiently and flexibly evaluate multi-turn dialogues for both single rating and pairwise comparison tasks.
+Unlike traditional evaluators that suffer from various biases or incur significant computational overhead during inference, MTDEval captures the collective wisdom of multiple LLM judges by aggregating their preference knowledge into a single model.
+By leveraging a large-scale, multi-judge annotated preference dataset and employing a learning-to-rank framework, it provides reliable, interpretable, and fine-grained quality assessments.
+MTDEval’s robustness and applicability make it a valuable tool for advancing the evaluation and optimization of LLMs in diverse real-world dialogue scenarios.

 <h3 id="3.1">⬇️ Step 1: Installation</h3>